Exploring Chinamans Beach in Mosman: Swimming and Picnics

 Hiking

-There are some excellent hiking tracks near Chinamans Beach.
+There are some excellent walking tracks near Chinamans Beach.
+The short foreshore walk to Balmoral around the rocks is especially enjoyable.

-Or further away, the coastal trail between Balmoral Beach and Taronga Zoo is one of the better hikes in Sydney Harbour.
+Further afield, the coastal walk between Balmoral Beach and Taronga Zoo is one of the more scenic hikes around Sydney Harbour.

 Rosherville Reserve

-The large park (around 3 ha) behind the beach is a beautiful, quiet area, the perfect spot just to relax and have a picnic or a barbecue.
+The large park (around 3 hectares) behind the beach is a peaceful area, perfect for relaxing or enjoying a picnic or barbecue.
+With plenty of large trees, there’s no shortage of shade in Rosherville Reserve.

 Rosherville Reserve

-There is also a small playground where children can release all their energy, and the park also has a modern shower and toilet block right behind the beach.
+There’s also a small playground where children can burn off energy, and a modern shower and toilet block just behind the beach.

 Author: